MyroG/MyroP-shader-dump/MusicVisualizer/README.md

 ## Are you a shader creator?

 - Use the "M_Music Visualizer" function to add that visualizer in your own shader!
+The shader is located in the ASEFunctions folder at the root of this repository.

 ![Showcase](https://github.com/MyroG/MyroP-shader-dump/blob/master/MusicVisualizer/Doc/funct.png)